merlos/broken-links/README.md

 python -m unittest discover tests
 ```

+## Known issues

+* Some pages return 403 when accessed by the tool.
+For example: https://www.unicef.org.
+This may be because the page is behind a WAF or a bot detection system?
+* If the current url being examined does not end with slash (ex `https://site.com/folder/subfolder`), but it is a folder, and within that page a relative link (such as `../mypage`), the tool will resolve `https://site.com//mypage` as link rather than `https://site.com/folder/mypage`.
+This is because the tool does not know that the current page is a folder or not.

 ## License
 This project is licensed under the terms of the [GNU General Public License v3.0](LICENSE) by merlos.